hirs21/interview-questions/jsQuestions/question25-bobby.md

 * What is the difference between `==` and `===`?

-The `equality operator` '==' and the `identity operator` '===' behave identically except that '===' does not do type conversion meaning the types of both arguments must be equal or else the comparison will return false.
+The `equality operator` '==' and the `identity operator` '===' behave identically except that '===' does not do type conversion meaning the types of both arguments must be equal or else the comparison will return false regardless of values.

 the `==` operator conversely will compare for equality *after doing any necessary type conversions*.